kibuchijw/alx-low_level_programming/0x12-singly_linked_lists/README.md

 3. A function that adds a new node at the beginning of a list
 4. A function that adds a new node at the end of a list
 5. A function that frees a list
+6. A function that prints a string before the main function is executed